hughobrien/zfs-remote-mirror/README.md

 With that done, go back to the start of this guide and fill in any missing steps.

+As a final note, it's common to overclock the Raspberry Pi using the */boot/msdos/config.txt* file, simply add the following lines for a moderate speed increase:

+	arm_freq=850
+	sdram_freq=450
+	gpu_freq=300

+However, any overclocking increases the potential for errors or system faults.
+Increasing the chip frequencies also increases the power draw which puts extra load on the power supply, which in my case is also powering the USB HDD.
+The benefit of the overclocking is about a 10% CPU boost, the drawback is considerable.
+I suggest you play it safe and ignore the temptation.

 Appendix - ECC Memory
 ====================
 It's been pointed out that if ZFS detects a bad checksum while reading, it will always mark the disk as the problem, even if the real fault is a bad memory module.
 If ZFS then attempts to *correct* it, based on some online redundancy, that correction too may pass through the bad memory thus actually corrupting it.